Davey-Gravy/daviscoledotcom/content/posts/my-computer-history.md

 > Investigation
 >
 > After 15 minutes of digging, the game was [Master of the Skies: The Red Ace!!!](https://oldgamesdownload.com/master-of-the-skies-the-red-ace/)
-> Looking at game footagse, it's honestly quite impressive for a release year of 2000; large maps, dogfighting, bombing runs... games were much simpler back then...
+> Looking at game footage, it's honestly quite impressive for a release year of 2000; large maps, dogfighting, bombing runs... games were much simpler back then...

 The next set of memories would be with our family's Windows XP Compaq desktop, which I'd use to browse the online Pokédex to stare at Porygon, and attempting to play Toon Town with Pranav, a lost connection from my early childhood.